before8now24/UCI-Projects/README.md

 The following URL was used to check that filebeat and metricbeat are running: http://http://52.88.116.246:5601/app/kibana

-As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.
+Useful commands to setup docker

 Download ansible docker image: sudo docker pull cyberxsecurity/ansible